itaim/openai-async-client/README.md

 ### Disclaimer
-This repository has no connection to OpenAI.
+This repository is not affiliated with OpenAI.